 Apply for capacity and capability confirmation

-The new HRA single submission process for the NHS in England brings together the assessment of governance and legal compliance with the independent ethics opinion.
+The HRA approval process for the NHS in England brings together the assessment of governance and legal compliance with the independent ethics opinion.
 This allows participating organisations to focus their resources on assessing, arranging and confirming their capacity and capability to deliver the study.

 For KCH/KCL sponsored studies